rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 - Another common application is Spam filtering i.e making incoming emails as spam based on the contents of the mail.
 - It also finds application in automatic medical diagnosis i.e calculating the probability that a person has a disease or not.
 - It's used in credit approval systems where we determine whether a person should be issued a credit card on not based on the attributes(household income, education etc) of that person.
-- It's used in building Recommender system that predicts wheteher the user will like a given resource.
-It has countless uses in the socail networks like Facebook and other sites like Netflix and Airbnb.
+- It's used in building Recommender system that predicts whether the user will like a given resource.
+It has countless uses in the social networks like Facebook and other sites like Netflix and Airbnb.

 **Advantages of Naive Bayes**